learn-co-curriculum/dsc-phase-1-project/README.md

 Through this data analysis, we are able to provide several recommendations based on our measures of success:
 * We recommend selecting a producer with higher profit margins based on their previous film history.
 * Animation, fantasy, and adventure genres for films historically have a higher potential to net positive.
-* Summer film releases are the most succesful for a high net income.
+* Summer film releases are the most successful for a high net income.

 ### Conclusion:
 This data can be useful to finetune selections based on individual budget, staffing, and style limitations.